 Tél: (+352) 46 66 44 53 86, Fax: (+352) 46 66 44 35386

 I come from Reunion Island, a small French island, in the Mascareignes archipelago, 800km east of Madagascar in the Indian Ocean, where I was born and grown until 20 before coming to Rennes in 2001.
 I started studying computer science since then.

-I hold a DEUG (2 years) in Mathematics and Computer Science from the university of Reunion Island (France), a licence (3rd year) and maitrise (4th year) degrees in computer science from the University of Rennes (France).
+I hold a DEUG (2 years degree) in Mathematics and Computer Science from the university of Reunion Island (France), a licence (3rd year degree) and maitrise (4th year degree) in computer science from the University of Rennes (France).